 The Heritage Tree Program is a cooperative program between the City of Seattle and PlantAmnesty.
 The mission of this program is to celebrate Seattle's Special Trees.

 In 1995 the Education/Advocacy Committee of PlantAmnesty initiated the Seattle Heritage and Notable Tree Program.
-A few years later, the city became a cosponsor.
+A few years later, the city became a cosponsor and the name was shortened to the Seattle Heritage Tree Program.
 The first Heritage Tree was recognized jointly by the City of Seattle and PlantAmnesty in 1996.
 There are now many more!

 All trees must be within the Seattle City limits.
-Since PlantAmnesty is a nonprofit organization and not a legislative arm of the City, the Heritage and Notable Tree Program has no legal authority to declare Heritage and Notable Trees without the owner's permission.
+Since PlantAmnesty is a nonprofit organization and not a legislative arm of the City, the Heritage Tree Program has no legal authority to declare Heritage Trees without the owner's permission.
 Therefore all nominations must include the owner's name and contact information.

-With owner approval, the Heritage Tree nominations are reviewed by the Heritage and Notable Tree Committee and a determination is made by vote of the committee.
-Nomination forms are available online through the City of Seattle Website.
-Each Heritage Tree owner receives a certificate.
-Additionally, tree owners may request a plaque or engraved stone at the owner’s cost by contacting PlantAmnesty.
-Heritage and Notable Trees are entered in the registry and listed on the city's website.
+With owner approval, the Heritage Tree nominations are reviewed by the Heritage Tree Committee and a determination is made by vote of the committee.
+Nomination forms are available online through the City of Seattle Website.* Each Heritage Tree owner receives a certificate.
+Additionally, tree owners may want to make their own arrangements for a plaque or engraved stone and have a dedication ceremony.
+PlantAmnesty has limited funds that can assist with this, please contact us if interested.
+Heritage Trees are entered in the registry and listed on the city's website.

-Legal protection for Heritage and Notable Trees is voluntary and optional.
-Most trees on the Heritage and Notable Tree lists are unprotected by City ordinance or conservation easement.
+Legal protection for Heritage Trees is voluntary and optional.
+Most trees on the Heritage Tree list are unprotected by City ordinance or conservation easement.
 We believe that the formal recognition and educational value of the designation encourages tree preservation.
-Some tree owners choose to put a Conservation Easement on their Heritage and Notable Tree.
-This is a contract between the tree owner and PlantAmnesty that may give the tree legal protection now and in the future.
-No one is ever forced to keep a high risk tree.
+Some tree owners choose to put a Conservation Easement on their Heritage Tree.
+This is a contract that may give the tree legal protection now and in the future.
+However, no one is ever forced to keep a high risk tree.

-Questions may be directed to the Heritage and Notable Tree Committee Chair by contacting PlantAmnesty.
+Questions may be directed to the Heritage Tree Committee Chair by contacting PlantAmnesty.